Simon Cowell Reveals The Future Of ‘America’s Got Talent’

 Simon Cowell revealed the future of the talent competition series America’s Got Talent and shared how he feels the show will move forward in the wake of the coronavirus pandemic.
-The series, which has entered its 15th season, will reportedly film newer episodes as a remotely produced competition until when and if large groups are allowed to gather to attend public events such as the taping of television shows.
+The series, which has entered its 15th season, will reportedly film new episodes as a remotely produced competition until large groups are again allowed to gather for public events such as the taping of television shows.

 The television personality and music producer stated to People Magazine that the series intends to work around the shutdown for the time being.

-The show filmed audition episodes during the earlier part of this year, prior to the pandemic.
+The show filmed audition episodes earlier this year prior to the pandemic.
 Those were shot in front of a studio audience before social distancing guidelines determined that the series could not have that many people in such close quarters seated next to one another.
 Filming reportedly continued without an audience for a brief period of time before the show’s production schedule was abruptly shut down as stay-at-home orders were put in place.

 “We started to realize that, for obvious reasons, the audience was getting smaller and smaller and smaller.
-We had this obligation to make sure that everyone got their fair share, and was auditioned well,” said Simon to People of trying to work around the constraints put on production due to the pandemic.
+We had this obligation to make sure that everyone got their fair share, and was auditioned well,” Simon told People of trying to work around the constraints put on production due to the pandemic.

 “So, we literally squeezed in as many, many people as we could,” he continued to the publication.
 “And as you’ll see from the first episode, we found some unbelievably talented people — just fantastic people this year.”